Thomas Ruffin Stancil

 The accident was investigated by the Johnston County Sheriff because Harvey was the only witness.
 Harvey was placed under a bond until Tommie's death was investigated.
 Harvey was cleared.

-As with any tragedy there is more than one story.
-Tommie's brother, John Archer said that Tommy was on the other side of a log when a shot hit him.
+As with any tragedy, there is more than one story.
+Tommie's brother, John Archer said that Tommie was on the other side of a log when a shot hit him.

-A few days after Tommy's death his missing bull calf was found.
+A few days after Tommie's death, his missing bull calf was found.

-Tommy's mule "Daisy" was given to George Ira.
-Tommy had left crops in the field and Tom harvested them in the fall with the help of Jim Batey and Cab Atkinson.
+Tommie's mule "Daisy" was given to George Ira.
+Tommie had left crops in the field and Tom harvested them in the fall with the help of Jim Batey and Cab Atkinson.

-Tommy's widow, Mamie, returned home.
-Eventually Mamie married Charlie Eason.
+Tommie's widow, Mamie, returned home.
+Eventually, Mamie married Charlie Eason.
 They had one son, Bernard Eason, who worked for the North Carolina State Road Department.

 George Ira, as the youngest living son, would now inherit the Homestead.
 George stayed at the farm in Micro until after the crops were harvested in the fall.
 George moved his family into his pa's tenant house.